jcyfkimi/X6100_Study/hack/upgrade/README.md

 Bingo, we got the rootfs.tar file.
 Actually, for the other 2 partitions, we can do the same thing.

+NOTICE: Due to the git LFS out of quota, so I can not upload rootfs.tar into this repo, you should able to extract by your own.

 And now let's take a look of how the eMMC is formatted.

 ## [ROOTFS]/usr/share/emmc_sources/fmt_emmc.sh